hilllaryyy/STATS-220-2024/README.md

 # STATS-220-2024
-This is my demo repo for STATS 220.
+This is my demo repo for STATS 220-Semester one 2024.

-I am a beginner in deep coding with R Studio.
-This is my first Project for this course.
+I did my first Project for this course.
-I learned a lot from it.
+  - I learned a lot from it.👍

-And you can see the project here.
+Very nice to meet you!😊
 Thank you!